 On paper, the PC-5/6 ought to be the best Pocket Computers Casio ever made (originating as the Casio FX-780P and FX-790P respectively) and/or Tandy ever released.
 After all, here's a 4K (8K if you're a PC-6) system with advanced mathematics and statistical analysis features (anyone for HYPCOS? linear regression?), a data bank, a full assembler, compatibility with PC-4 peripherals, upwards compatibility with the revised PC-4 BASIC, and the most extensive keyboard of any Tandy Pocket Computer system -- who'd say no to that?
 Give me two!

 Then you open the box and reality sets in.
-Yes, it's a big keyboard, but most of the business end is in a membrane arrangement on the top which is not only mushy to type on but terribly clumsy because of the clamshell design (which also flexes in a fairly alarming fashion).
+Yes, it's a big keyboard, but most of the business end is in a membrane arrangement on the top which is not only mushy to type on but terribly clumsy because of the clamshell design (and flexes in a fairly alarming fashion).
 Yes, you can use PC-4 peripherals, but you have to get a link cable and the arrangement is even sillier than what the PC-4 had to put up with.
-Yes, it has an assembler. but it's a ridiculously underpowered one for a completely contrived architecture having nothing to do with the CPU itself, where the lack of built-in functionality meant you were writing programs that often were more complex and sluggish than if you wrote them in BASIC in the first place.
-(And the paltry 16 opcodes were interpreted to boot, robbing you of the most useful thing about machine code as it is!
-In addition, there's a peculiarity about the assembler and the PC-5 discussed below.)
+Yes, it has an assembler. but it's a ridiculously underpowered one for a completely contrived architecture having nothing to do with the CPU itself.
+Worse, the lack of built-in functionality meant most "assembler" programs ended up becoming more tedious than if you wrote them in BASIC to begin with, and the assembler was actually interpreted, so it was slower!
 In plain terms, it's this sort of "commitment to compromise" that makes the PC-5/6 fall far short of its marketing.